Busiwa24/React-Group-Project/README.md

 To get a local copy up and running follow these simple steps.

-- You can clone this repo by typing `git clone https://github.com/rpire/space-traveler-s-hub.git` on your terminal.
+- You can clone this repo by typing `git@github.com:Busiwa24/React-Group-Project.git` on your terminal.

 - Type `cd space-traveler-s-hub` to access the project on the terminal.